-Why it fits the romance genre: Romance is the core of the experience.
-The game is built around building bonds with different characters, following their routes, and seeing how those relationships develop over time.
+Why it fits the romance genre: Romance is the entire point.
+The game is built around choosing who you want to pursue, reading their personal routes, and seeing how your relationship develops over time.

 Main strengths: